cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/cpp-specific-features/cpp-headers.md

 <br>

+- Prefer include guards over pragma preprocessor as it is supported by all compilers.
-Note that the above mentioned ways donot prevent inclusion of header files in different transalation units.
+- Note that the above mentioned ways donot prevent inclusion of header files in different transalation units.
+Headers are supposed to be included in different translation units because the code in the transalation units needs the declarations but the [definitons](../build-process.md#declaration-and-defintion) must be present only once in the entire program.

 <br>
 <br>